AmanThuL/lumin/README.md

 - The function allocates a console window to help print debugging information.

 5. **Combined Shapes demo and LandAndWaves demo into one solution**

+6. **Added RenderItem.h**:
+- Refactored `struct RenderItem` out from the ShapesApp class to allow universal usage by other classes.